-Hi, I am Chris.
-Yes, nowadays me and my sibling are the cook and my Mom is our food blog model.
-In our images she is the one holding the fork, pouring the sauce or grating the coconut.
+Nowadays, me and my sibling are the cook and my Mom is our Today’s Delight food blog model.
+In our images, she is the one holding the fork or pouring the sauce.
 The last time I remember my Mom cook was in 2015.
-Due to her age she has memory lapses.
-Sometimes she will say, I remember using “Sarsa Perrin” but I don’t know where I used it for.
-She is a very good cook only if she remembers.
-I showed her this website and she thinks people are ordering food from us.
+Due to her age, she has memory lapses.
+Sometimes she’ll say, I remember using “Sarsa Perrin” but I don’t know where I used it for.
+I showed her this website and she thought people are ordering food from us.
 We can explain it to her many times but she will forget in a few minutes.
 Oh well.